APACTestDrive/CloudNative_AppDev/102-CICDlab.md

 ### **STEP 3**: Uploading The Project Archive To The Storage

 You can import project data from the Oracle Cloud Infrastructure Object Storage Classic container into the Oracle Developer Cloud Service project.
-Hence we need to upload our project archive to a Object Storage Classic container.
-We will now create the container and upload the archive.
+Hence we need to upload our project archive to an Object Storage Classic container.
+To do we must first create a container in Object Storage and upload the project archive there.

 - On the dashboard click the hamburger icon on the **Storage Classic** tile.
 Select **Open Service Console**.